esaki01/object-oriented-methodology/README.md

 # Object Oriented Programming Java
-This is for understanding "object oriented programming".
+This repository is for understanding "Object Oriented Programming".

 ## Details
 To deepen the understanding of "object oriented programming", refactor the implementation as "structured programming", implement framework and design pattern, etc.